How to Enroll in a DRIP

-You may purchase the minimum number of shares required by the plan to open an account (usually one), or as many as 100 shares per company you wish to invest in.
+You may purchase the minimum number of shares required by the plan to open an account (usually one).

 The Enrollment Service does all the work after that: It acquires the share(s)—registered in your name, not “street name”—for you to qualify as a shareholder; submits the paperwork to get the account opened; maintains contact with the transfer agent until your share(s) are credited to your new account; and lets you know when you are enrolled in the plan(s).
 You may order for yourself or as a custodian for a child.
 (Go to www.giftsofstock.com to give gifts to friends and family members.)

 After your Account is Open…

 Once you are enrolled in the plan(s), you can make investments directly to your account by tearing off the bottom portion of the statement you receive.